oghritik/DS-Project/README.md

 1. **Start Simulation**: Click play button to begin
 2. **Configure Nodes**: Set number of nodes (2-10) and custom IDs
-3. **Simulate Failures**: Toggle processes on/off to see elections
+3. **Simulate Failures**: Toggle processes on/off to see automatic re-elections
+4. **Start Elections**: Click on any active (green) node to initiate an election from that process
+5. **Watch Auto Re-Elections**: See automatic elections when leader fails
-4. **Watch Messages**: See different colored messages flow between nodes
+6. **Watch Messages**: See different colored messages flow between nodes

 ## Understanding the Visualization